Requirements for Participation in Experiential Education

 Read more about the University of Alberta's requirement for Police Information Checks here.

 Up-to-date immunization is a program requirement for students in all Health Sciences faculties.
 Refer to the Practicum Policies and Requirements in the University of Alberta Calendar, for more detailed information.
 Please download the Immunization Letter for information about this requirement.
 Fees associated with Health Faculty Immunization Records will be charged based on services deemed necessary by the University Health Centre.
 More information, including estimated costs associated with obtaining complete immunization records can be found on the University Health Centre (UHC) website.
-Your https://cloudfront.ualberta.ca/-/media/pharm/programs/documents/bsc-in-pharmacy/2016-faculty-immunization-clearance-form.pdf must be completed at the UHC and returned to Student Services by October 31, 2016:
+Your https://cloudfront.ualberta.ca/-/media/pharm/programs/documents/bsc-in-pharmacy/2016-faculty-immunization-clearance-form.pdf must be completed at the UHC and returned to the Office of Experiential Education (ECHA 3-170) by October 31

 Note - If you have not had the pertussis (dTap) vaccine since turning 18, you will need to obtain another dose of the vaccine immediately.
 Only those individuals who have been vaccinated against pertussis after turning 18 are exempt from requiring another dose.

-All students must register with the Alberta College of Pharmacists by October 31, 2016, however please note, that this process can take up to two weeks.
-Please start your registration process well in advance of that date.
+All students must register with the Alberta College of Pharmacists.
+Your student ACP number is due to the Office of Experiential Education by October 31.
+Please note, that this process can take up to two weeks, so please start your registration process well in advance of that date.

 You can find all necessary information on their website, including the registration form application requirements and fees here.